 You must notify your supervisor and/or SEHD HR IMMEDIATELY of any injury on the job.
-The supervisor will need to notify the SEHD HR Manager as soon as possible.
+The supervisor will need to notify SEHD HR as soon as possible.

 If an emergency, employee is taken by ambulance to the hospital and follow-up care must be through a Designated Medical Provider (DMP).